baskaufs/guid-o-matic/getting-started.md

 You might have also noticed that "foaf:name" would be a possible property to map to the first column.
 There is nothing wrong with mapping the same column to two properties, so you could add a second row with "DisplayName" in the first column and "foaf:name" in the second.

 7\.
+When a column in the data table is used to make a link to a resource not described in that row of the table (e.g. the arrows shown in Fig. 3), and the linked resource is identified by a URI (as opposed to the column containing a plain literal value object), the "type" column has a value of "iri" rather than "plain".
+If the value in the data table column contains the unabbreviated URI, nothing else need be done in that row of the mapping table.
+If the value in the data table column contains a locally unique identifier, rather than a URI, placing a URI or CURIE prefix in the "value" column will prepend that prefix to the locally unique identifier, turning it into a URI.

+There are no examples of this in the constituents.csv table, but in the address.csv table, the ConstituentID column contains a foreign key that refers to the constituent that the address is linked to.
+To generate that link between address and constituent, put "iri" in the type column, and "http://pic.nypl.org/constituents/" in the value column.
+This will append a foreign key like "20" to the value in the value column to form a URI like "http://pic.nypl.org/constituents/20".

+I don't know of any well-known predicate that can be used to make the link, so we will make one up.
+We can use ex:hasConstituent (see Fig. 4) in the predicate column, where "ex" = "http://example.org/".

+(You may wonder why we are making the arrows point from the address to the constituent instead of the other way around.
+It might make sense to use a property like foaf:based_near to make the link in the direction from the constituent to the address.
+However, making this happen in Guid-O-Matich is significantly more complicated, so we won't address the issue in this simple example.)

+8\.
 Continue adding rows to the mapping table until you have mapped all of the columns that you want or are able to map.
 You don't have to map all of the columns.
 The ones you don't map will be ignored.
-Savle the file and close it.
+Save the file and close it.

 ## Setting the type of the data